caiteesmith/the-financial-breakdown/README.md

 - + Essential variable expenses (auto-detected by category name)
 - + Minimum debt payments

 > The emergency minimum is intentionally conservative.
-> It represents survival-level spending — not comfort — so you can plan with clarity rather than optimism.
+It represents survival-level spending, not comfort, so you can plan with reality rather than optimism.